 There was no one place people could call for help.
 Advocacy efforts were disjointed and didn't find momentum.
 And unlike other stakeholder groups such as clinicians, researchers, industry, research networks, state and commonweatlh government agencies, this stakeholder group had no umbrella organisation representing their specific interests and experiences in research.
 Largely, health consumers have been left to navigate participation and involvement in research alone.

 AccessCR's founder has invested significant time over the years to understanding and advocating for the issues of health consumers in research.
 The decision to launch the CCReW initiative formalises the social good we want to create - recognition, a voice and support to CCReW.
-Though we are starting initiative, we are actively seeking like-minded individuals and organisations to help us turn it into a sustainable charitable organisation, creating all the benefits a strong CCReW will reap for the community, health, and the research sector.
+Though AccessCR is starting this initiative, we are actively seeking like-minded individuals and organisations to help us turn it into a sustainable charitable organisation, creating all the benefits a strong CCReW will reap for the community, health, and the research sector.